enso-org/enso/doc/haskell-style-guide.md

 comments should not be used as a crutch for badly-designed code.

 ### Documentation Comments
-One of the primary forms of comment that we allow across the Luna codebases is the doc comment.
+One of the primary forms of comment that we allow across the Enso codebases is the doc comment.
 These are intended to be consumed by users of the API, and use the standard Haddock syntax.
 Doc comments should: